 Like everything else in 2020, the Fall Meeting of the America Geophysical Union (AGU) will be different this year.
 Talks, posters, town halls, lectures, exhibits and mixers will all be available online and the meeting timeline has been extended to encompass nearly three weeks in early December.
 Running from December 1-17, the 2020 meeting offers… Read more »

-Will you be attending the 2019 American Geophysical Union Fall Meeting?
+Will you be attending an upcoming scientific meeting?
 Want your colleagues to know when and where you are presenting?
-Please fill out the form below and the LTER Network Office will compile and share a list of all the LTER presentations at the meeting.
-Previous abstract compilations are available on the LTER… Read more »
+Please fill out the form below and the LTER Network Office will compile and share a list of all the LTER presentations at the Ecological Society of America Annual Meeting, the American Geophysical Union Annual Fall… Read more »

 Climate change is hitting Arctic ecosystems hard – permafrost is rapidly thawing, releasing previously-frozen organic matter into the surrounding environment.
 Knowing not only how, but when, dissolved organic matter (DOM) and other nutrient concentrations are changing is important for predicting effects of climate change, but the picture is currently incomplete.
 A new paper from Arctic… Read more »

 What would happen to your site’s data if a fire, hurricane, or ransomware tore through your campus?
 Veteran information manager John Porter decided that a cloud backup was a wise insurance policy.

 We love seeing the creative art and science collaborations inspired by LTER sites.
 This month we spotted two artistic interpretations of LTER forest sites featured on Twitter.
 Keep the tweets coming and be sure to tag @USLTER.